Labour Market Research Group

 The Labour Market Research Group aims to contribute to a more detailed understanding of the various labour market issues in New Zealand, and their impact on households and communities.
 In particular, this group specialises in investigating the impact of labour market policy, and the potential influence of general social policy on labour market outcomes.
 The quantitative expertise that lies within this group provides a strong basis for economic forecasting and evaluation of different policy proposals.

-The group is led by Associate Professor Gail Pacheco, who has expertise in applied econometrics, analysing the impacts of rises in youth and adult minimum wage, assessing the cost of poor transition for youth from education to the labour market.
+The group is led by Professor Gail Pacheco, who has expertise in applied econometrics, analysing the impacts of rises in youth and adult minimum wage, assessing the cost of poor transition for youth from education to the labour market.

 De Wet van der Westhuizen

 Who Creates Jobs in New Zealand?
 Firm and Employment Dynamics